R3TR0Quan/travel-destination-recommendation-sys/README.md

 * rankingString: Ranking information in string format.
 * rankingDenominator: Denominator for the ranking.
 * neighborhoodLocations: Locations of the item in the neighborhood.
-* nearestMetroStations: Nearest metro stations to the item.
-* ancestorLocations: Ancestor locations of the item.
 * ratingHistogram: Histogram data for the item's ratings.
-* numberOfReviews: Number of reviews for the item.
 * reviewTags: Tags associated with the reviews.
 * reviews: Reviews of the item.
 * booking: Booking information for the item.